mathias-tad/MySongs/README.md

 ### npx tsc

-Compiles the TypeScript code of the server side using the TypeScript compiler (tsc) via npx based on the configuration defined in tsconfig.json.
+- Compiles the TypeScript code of the server side using the TypeScript compiler (tsc) via npx based on the configuration defined in tsconfig.json.
 It transpiles .ts files to .js

 ### npm start

-Runs the server side of the app in the production mode.
+- Runs the server side of the app in the production mode.
-Open http://localhost:1316 to view it in your browser.
+- Open http://localhost:1316 to view it in your browser.

+## Runnig server with docker

+From the root of the project (i.e. MySongs/)

+### docker build -t mysongs-server .

+This will:

+- Install dependencies
+- Compiles the TypeScript backend
+- Creates a production ready container

+### docker run -p 1316:1316 mysongs-server

+This will:

+- Start the server and map it to http://localhost:1316